Committed doctors, nurses and staff whose priority it is to provide high quality care and to treat you with courtesy and respect

 Complaining on behalf of someone else

 Please note: we keep strictly to the rules of confidentiality.
 If you are complaining on behalf of someone else, we have to know you have his/her agreement to do so.
-A note signed by the person concerned will be needed, unless they are incapable (eg because of illness) of providing this.
+A Third Party Consent Form signed by the person concerned will be needed, unless they are incapable (eg because of illness) of providing this.

 Complaining to the Primary Care Trust